viamrobotics/docs/docs/registry/configure.md

    {{<imgproc src="registry/configure/add-service-by-name.png" resize="400x" declaredimensions=true alt="The add a component modal showing results for the mlmodelservice triton module when searching by the name 'triton'">}}

-1. After selecting the modular service, click the **Add module** button, enter a name for your modular service, and click **Create** to add it to your machine's service configuration.
+4. After selecting the modular service, enter a name for your modular service and click **Create** to add it to your machine's service configuration.

    {{<imgproc src="registry/configure/add-service-screen.png" resize="400x" declaredimensions=true alt="The add a component modal showing the mlmodelservice triton module pane, with the 'Add module' button shown">}}